Lead generation for ecommerce belongs to the same species as lead gen for automotive, finance, and [insert 20th century industry].

 Partnerships can work in many different ways but normally you and your partner will work together on a project and equally promote it to your own audience, mentioning each other were necessary.

-GoPro and Red Bull did a great partnership starting in 2016 where Red Bull ambassadors using GoPro equipment to capture footage of their daring feats.
-These activities motivated similar minded Red Bull drinkers to purchase GoPro equipment to film their stunts, and vice versa.
+GoPro and Red Bull had a great partnership starting in 2016 where Red Bull ambassadors used GoPro equipment to capture footage of their daring feats.
+These activities motivated like-minded Red Bull drinkers to purchase GoPro equipment to film their stunts, and vice versa.

 Alright, so now we know why lead generation for ecommerce is unique.
 We also have some concrete steps we can take to optimize our own lead generation efforts.
 Before you take off to start generating a bunch of new leads, however, here are a few key takeaways:

 - Ecommerce lead generation is different from lead generation in other industries – and that’s a good thing for us!
 Collecting a lead’s email puts you a couple clicks away from a sale.
 Gaining a social media follower does the same thing.
 Ecommerce moves at warp speed.

 - You can adapt your lead generation tactics to take advantage of ecommerce’s short sales cycles.
 Instead of asking for a visitor’s email, name, company, industry, country, and so on, just get that email.
 You can also offer deals at different stages, such as when a visitor gets to your site or when they abandon their basket.